ottobricks/credit-risk-study-case/credit-risk/discovery/hypothesis.md

 We can already see that this assumptions does not hold for retailers who've recently joined and already request loans.
 This is not a problem, it's just a way to segment default risk -- new and established retailers in this case.
 I choose to focus on established retailers for this case study.
 ```

 So, it becomes very clear that we must first assess the validity of this assumption before proceeding to hypothesis test.
-I address this topic in [Testing Underlying Assumptions](testing-assumptions).
-The result is ...
+I address this topic in [Testing Underlying Assumptions](../exploratory-analysis/test-assumption.md).

 ---